ibm-cloud-docs/transit-gateway/adding-ca.md

 1. Type the name of the network connection, then click **Add**.
 The first screen capture shows adding a VPC connection, the second screen shows adding a classic infrastructure connection.

    ![Add VPC cross account connection](images/addCrossAcctConnection.png "Adding cross-account connection - VPC"){: caption="Figure 1.
 Add VPC cross account connection" caption-side="bottom"}

+   In the preceeding image for the classic infrastructure connection, the ID number that is shown is for your IBM Cloud account, not for a SoftLayer account.
+   {: note}

    The network connection now shows the **Pending** approval status in the gateway owner's account.